 Thesis editing services

-I am a university-preferred editor.
-I understand how important your thesis or dissertation is to you; I know it represents many months or even years of research and hard work.
-It may possibly be the most important document that you will produce in your academic career and your first academic publication.
-It is essential that your arguments are clear, consistent and logical, and your writing well expressed and error free.
+I am a university-preferred thesis editor with accreditation from the Institute of Professional Editors (IPEd).
+I understand how important your thesis or dissertation is to you.
+I know it represents many months or years of research and hard work.
+It may be the most important document you will produce in your academic career and your first academic publication.
+It is important that you use a reputable, high-quality thesis editing service to ensure that your arguments are clear, consistent and logical and that your writing is well expressed and error free.

 Copyediting and proofreading your own work is not only time consuming but also extremely difficult because of writer's blindness.
 Writer's blindness, sometimes called 'editing blindness', occurs when you have spent so long on a writing task that you become 'blind' to the errors and problems with your writing.
 You simply don't see the spelling errors, typos and grammar errors.
 You are so familiar with the material that, as you read, your brain corrects the errors.
-This is why you should consider working with an accredited editor to have your thesis or dissertation professionally copyedited.
+This is why it is important to invest in accredited, professional editing for your thesis or dissertation to ensure that it is professionally copyedited.

 I carry out all thesis editing in line with the Guidelines for editing research theses.